 6. Some Appalachian Trail hikers go for speed.

 The typical thru-hiker needs five or six months to complete the Trail, an undertaking that involves about 5 million footsteps, most over jagged roots and rocks.
 A few speed demons, however, run and power walk their way through it much more rapidly.
-The current record holder is Jennifer Pharr Davis, a former collegiate tennis player, who in 2011 finished the Trail in 46 days, 11 hours and 20 minutes—an average of 47 miles per day.
-Two years later, Matt Kirk set the record for those without a support crew, finishing in 58 days, 9 hours and 38 minutes.
+The current record holder is Karel Sabbe, a Belgian dentist, who in 2018 finished the Trail in 41 days, 7 hours and 39 minutes with the help of his support team.
+Joe "Stringbean" McConaughy still holds the record for hiking the trail without a support team, at 45 days, 12 hours and 15 minutes.

 7. Trail hikers don’t necessarily need a tent.

 All thru-hikers attempt to keep their backpack weight down, with some going so far as to eschew tents entirely in favor of the more than 250 backcountry shelters, or “lean-tos,” that line the Trail.
 During rainstorms, even tent proponents tend to shack up in these three-sided shelters, which are built and maintained by volunteers.
 Unfortunately, they often get crowded and infested with mice and mosquitoes.

 Whether going all 2,189 miles or merely a tiny portion of it, backpackers virtually never utter their real names, preferring instead “trail names” that they choose themselves or are given by others.
 David Miller, for example, who has authored a memoir of his time on the Trail, plus a trail guidebook, calls himself “AWOL”—a nod to his decision to quit his job in order to hike.
 Other trail names include everything from “Chipmunk” and “Mudflap” to “Muggle” and “Sensitive Pigeon.”